MaxDZ8/M8M/README.md

 If you don't know what this means or you cannot assess how the above affects you please do not use M8M without obtaining and understanding proper information.

+No matter what happens to you, I will take no responsability. **You use M8M at your own risk**.

 ###A guarantee

 ***I have written M8M with no malicious intent.***